NicholasTD07/TDRedux.swift/README.md

 `Store` and every property and methods in `Store` are defined as `final`.

 Let me know if you think the `Store` need to be subclassed and overridden.

+### Middleware

+I am not too familiar with this concept in Redux and also I am not sure whether there are potential issues in my implementation or not.

 ## License